Buying and Selling FAQs in Georgia

 I am moving to Georgia from Europe and want to bring my current vehicles with me.
 What do I need to do?

-- Original title signed over to you or manufacturer's certificate of origin.
+- Original title signed over to you or the manufacturer's certificate of origin.

-- Certificate of Inspection―You can get this done at the tax commissioner's office when you go in to make application, or you can request any law enforcement officer to perform the inspection and complete the T-22B form before you go.
+- Certificate of Inspection (Form T-22B)―You can get this done at the tax commissioner's office when you go in to make the application, or you can have any law enforcement officer perform the inspection and complete the form before you go.

 - Proof of insurance.

 - Emissions inspection certificate.